Coderdivine/UniqueWorkingModel/README.md

-Certainly!
-Here's a detailed README for the GitHub repository and Jupyter Notebook file at https://github.com/Coderdivine/UniqueWorkingModel/blob/main/WorkingModel.ipynb:

 # UniqueWorkingModel

 This repository contains a Jupyter Notebook file (`WorkingModel.ipynb`) that showcases a unique working model for word prediction using a Long Short-Term Memory (LSTM) neural network.
 The model is trained on a dataset to predict unique words based on the sentences provided.